vakeelkhan4100/javascript/arrayTest.md

 ```

-### Que4.
+### Que 4.

 ```

 ```

-### Que5.Write a function that takes an array of numbers and returns the largest number in the array.
+### Que 5.
+Write a function that takes an array of numbers and returns the largest number in the array.

 ```
  function sum(arr) {